CVxTz/active_learning/README.md

 2 — Train classification model on the initial batch.

-3 — For n steps do :<br> - Select next batch of the most promising examples of size batch_size using uncertainty in the form of **entropy**.
-Where you would rank sample by their prediction entropy and only pick the top batch_size sample with the highest entropy.<br> - Train the model on all data selected so far.<br>
+3 — For n steps do :<br> - Select the next batch of the most promising examples of size batch_size using uncertainty in the form of **entropy**, where you would rank sample by their prediction entropy and only pick the top batch_size sample with the highest entropy.<br> - Train the model on all data selected so far.<br>
 - Evaluate the model on the test set.